Jayakrit/simple-demo/README.md

-# simple-demo
+# simple-demo example repository
-Simple repository for training
+This is simple repository for training purposes